Duchess Marie of Mecklenburg-Schwerin: Early life

 Marie Alexandrine Elisabeth Eleonore was born a duchess of the Grand Ducal House of Mecklenburg to Frederick Francis II, Grand Duke of Mecklenburg-Schwerin - the then Grand Duke of Mecklenburg-Schwerin and his first wife, Princess Augusta Reuss of Köstritz (1822–1862) - in the Schloss Ludwigslust.
 She was eight years old when her mother died in 1862.
 Her father married twice more.
+She studied singing with Gustav Graben-Hoffmann.

 Marriage

 Marie married Grand Duke Vladimir Alexandrovich of Russia, the third son of Alexander II of Russia.
-She was one of the very few Royals with Slavic patriline to ever marry a male dynast of the House of Romanov.
+She was one of the very few royals with a Slavic patriline, who ever married a male dynast of the House of Romanov.
 Previously, she had been engaged to George Albert I, Prince of Schwarzburg-Rudolstadt, but broke it off as soon as she met Vladimir.

 Marie and Vladimir married on 28 August 1874.
 The wedding took place in the chapel of the Winter Palace.
 It was not as lavish as the wedding of Vladimir's sister Grand Duchess Maria Alexandrovna of Russia to the Duke of Edinburgh.
 Lord Augustus Loftus noted, "Every thing went off very well; although the marriage was not so resplendent as that of the Duke of Edinburgh.
 At this season of the year this town is a desert and therefore only those came who were obliged to come."

 As the Russian Emperor's daughter-in-law, Marie took on a new style Her Imperial Highness.

 Marie and Vladimir had four sons and one daughter.

 Upon her marriage she took the Russian name of Maria Pavlovna.
 She was Emperor Paul I of Russia's great-great-granddaughter, and she wished to emphasize her exalted ancestry with the patronymic "Pavlovna."

 Religion

 For three years, Marie and Vladimir could not marry, because Marie refused to convert from Lutheranism to the Russian Orthodox Church.
-Vladimir's mother, Empress Maria Alexandrovna was disappointed by Marie's refusal to convert: She herself had converted from Lutheranism to Russian Orthodoxy, and she thought that the Russian Orthodox church was “quite good enough for any daughter-in-law of hers.”
-She told Vladimir that she hoped that Marie would "become Russian in body and in soul," indicating her hope that Marie would convert.
+Vladimir's mother, Empress Maria Alexandrovna was disappointed by Marie's refusal to convert: She herself had converted from Lutheranism to Russian Orthodoxy, and she thought that the Russian Orthodox church was "quite good enough for any daughter-in-law of hers."
+She told Vladimir that she hoped that Marie would "become Russian in body and soul," indicating her hope that Marie would convert.